wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 3. Activate miniOrange SAML 2.0 Single Sign-On from your Plugins page.

 = Once Activated =
-1. Go to `miniOrange SAML 2.0 Single Sign-On` from side menu and follow the instructions.
+1. Go to `miniOrange SAML 2.0 SSO` from side menu and follow the instructions.
-2. Go to `Appearance->Widgets` ,in available widgets you will find `miniOrange SAML 2.0 Single Sign-On` widget, drag it to chosen widget area where you want it to appear.
+2. Copy-paste the short code (available in plugin) to your webpage OR go to `Appearance->Widgets`,in available widgets you will find `Login with <YOUR_IdP>` widget, drag it to chosen widget area where you want it to appear.
-3. Now visit your site and you will see login with widget.
+3. Now visit your site/webpage and you will see login-with link of your IdP.

 = Settings =
-1. Provide the plugin with following Identity Provider settings : Identity Provider Name, SAML Login URL, IDP Entity ID, SAML - X509 Certificate of the IDP.
+1. Provide the plugin with following Identity Provider settings : Identity Provider Name, SAML Login URL, IdP Entity ID, X.509 Certificate of the IdP.
 2. Configure your Identity Provider with the provided details in the plugin.

 == Frequently Asked Questions ==